Contact Us for a Free Consultation 818-781-1570

 Many e-scooters have insufficient built-in lights.
 If you plan to ride an e-scooter at dusk or night, plan to bring additional light sources.

-As compared to motorcycle or moped tires, which are air-filled, e-scooters have small, solid tires that have minimal shock absorption.
+Compared to motorcycle or moped tires, which are air-filled, e-scooters have small, solid tires with minimal shock absorption.
 In the 2019 Austin study, nearly half of individuals involved in e-scooter accidents blamed road conditions, such as potholes.
 E-scooter wheels do little to protect against poor roads.

 E-scooter batteries can catch fire if overcharged.
 In August 2022, a woman and child died after a battery caught fire.
 This was only the latest of dozens of reports of fires caused by e-scooter batteries.

-Knowing the current risks of riding an e-scooter can help you reduce your chance of injury.
+Knowing the current risks of riding an e-scooter can help reduce your injury risk.
 However, in case of an accident, an experienced personal injury attorney can help ensure you get the maximum compensation award.

 WE ARE WITH YOU EVERY STEP OF THE WAY TO RECOVERY